hivtools/hintr/README.md

 R API for Naomi app

-App to show district level estimates of HIV indicators
+App to show district level estimates of HIV indicators.

 ## Running in docker